-Cool off this summer at the interactive fountains in Wichita.
-Our family has visited several of them over the past few summers.
+Cool off this summer at the interactive fountains (aka water playgrounds, aka splash parks) in Wichita.
+Our family has visited several of these water playgrounds over the past few summers.
 They’re perfect for a fun, spontaneous (and FREE) summer outing when the kids need something to do.

 Most of the fountains are open by Memorial Day.

 NEW!
-Buffalo Park Interactive Fountain, 10201 Hardtner Road (West)
+Buffalo Park Water Playground, 10201 Hardtner Road (West)

 The new splash pad at Buffalo Park is now open!
 The new water playground is prairie-themed, with native limestone, sculptural grass-like overhead sprayers and an assortment of ground jets.
 A buffalo head sculpture that sprays and mists water welcomes patrons to the plaza, which has a colored concrete pattern inspired by the grass seeds of the prairie.
 Native grasses will surround the area.
 In addition to the fun water spray area, Buffalo park now also has an outdoor open shelter and picnic tables, a circular drop-off area, and restrooms.